 - Contact your hosting provider

-What Causes the 429 Too Many Requests Error
+What Causes the HTTP 429 Too Many Requests Error

 In some cases, when your server detects that a user agent is trying to access a specific page too often in a short period of time, it triggers a rate-limiting feature.
 The most common example of this is when a user (or an attacker) repeatedly tries to log into your site.